MeisaChi/Unit4_repo/Project/Project4.md

 The advantage of using SQLite is that it is very simple and easy to use.
 SQLite is easy to install and use, and it becomes a single file when saved[^2].
 It is also accessible in different devices from home devices (phones) to professional devices (airplanes).
 SQLite does not need administration, and also does not need a server to run.
 This means it requires minimal support from the operating system or external library[^3].
 As well as KivyMD, this makes SQLite flexible and usable in any device.
 And in SQLite, a value can be stored in any value in any column, regardless of the data type[^3].
 This becomes very important in our App, because we are creating different attributes that the user can input and they are in different values (strings and integers).

 ### CSS
+CSS can be written with simple codes, which means that the number of lines needed for coding the UI design is less.
+This will allow the program to run faster than when they have more lines of code[^4].
+As well as it being light and fast, CSS allows the program to apply a single style sheet on all the assigned pages[^4], which means that all the pages in the website will look united, and this project includes making several pages.
+Another advantage in using CSS is that it has a user-friendly design, with logical buttons and labels[^4] which enrich the user experience when accessing the website.

 ### html